pdf-raku/PDF-raku/README.md

 perl6-PDF
 =========
-This module provides low-level tools for PDF manipulation.
+This module provides low-level tools for low-level PDF manipulation.
 Features include:

 - index based reading from PDF, with lazy loading of objects
 - optimized serialization